yrui0617/Web_FinalProject/README.md

 ### Docker image
   **to ensure that web application can be run without any environment issue**

-  - **Write the following command to pull docker image in the terminal of intellij: docker pull yrui0617/finalproject:latest
+  - **Write the following command to pull docker image in the terminal of intellij:** docker pull yrui0617/finalproject:latest
-  - **You can run the docker container after download the docker image by write the following command in the terminal of intellij： run -d -p 8080:8080 yrui0617/finalproject:latest
+  - **You can run the docker container after download the docker image by write the following command in the terminal of intellij：** run -d -p 8080:8080 yrui0617/finalproject:latest
-  - **If the docker container run successfully, you can go to the url provided in the web browser, it will directly go to index.html http://localhost:8080
+  - **If the docker container run successfully, you can go to the url provided in the web browser, it will directly go to index.html:** http://localhost:8080